fkerimov/School_District_Analysis/README.md

 ### Effect of the corrections on the following metrics:
 * Math and reading scores by grade: THS's 9th graders scores were replaced by null values as follows
-* Scores by school spending: analysis shows no changes
+* Scores by school spending: analysis shows no significant changes
-* Scores by school size: analysis shows no changes
+* Scores by school size: analysis shows no significant changes
-* Scores by school type: analysis shows no changes
+* Scores by school type: analysis shows no significant changes

 Probable cause of no changes: because the number of 9th graders at THS was subtracted from the total students count, and a new total student's count was used.
 Therefore, the metrics remain unchanged.